makinacorpus/makina-states/doc/hugo/content/reference/nodetypes/index.md

     identifier: reference_nodetypes
 ---

-## Nodetypes
+### Nodetypes

 - Your choice for ``nodetype`` is one of:

      **scratch (default)**
-     :   only manage the ansible/salt installation and configuration.
+     :   only manage the ansible/salt installation and configuration.<br/>
          You ll want to activate this mode if you want to apply explicitly your states without relying of default nodetypes configuration.